 Myth: Dee Shackles or Bow Shackles are used to attach the safety chain to chain holders.
-Alternatively, ½ of the chain link can be welded to the trailer chassis up to 3.5t provided the mounting position does not cause the chain to come in contact with the ground when disconnected or detached.
+Alternatively, ½ of the chain link can weld to the trailer chassis up to 3.5t provided the mounting position does not cause the chain to come in contact with the ground when disconnected or detached.
 Trailers over 3.5t must use chain holders with Grade 80 safety chain attached.

 Download the safety chain rules.